-Hämostaseologie - Progress in Haemostasis is an official organ of the German, Austrian and Swiss Society of Thrombosis and Haemostasis Research (Gesellschaft für Thrombose- und Hämostaseforschung e.V., GTH).
+Hämostaseologie - Progress in Haemostasis is an official organ of the Society for Thrombosis and Haemostasis Research (Gesellschaft für Thrombose- und Hämostaseforschung e.V., GTH).
 The journal publishes state-of-the-art reviews and original work in basic and clinical research covering the broad area of thrombosis & hemostasis and vascular biology & vascular medicine, including translational research.

 Scope & Publication Formats

 The journal was established in 1981 when the GTH was founded.
-In its early years, papers were published in German which is still reflected by the title Hämostaseologie (that literally translates into ‘science of hemostasis’).
+In its early years, papers were published in German which is still reflected by the title Hämostaseologie (that literally translates into science of hemostasis).
 Former editors include R. Marx (Munich), E. Deutsch (Vienna), H.G.
 Lasch (Gießen), K. Lechner (Vienna), R. Schneppenheim (Hamburg), B. Lämmle (Bern), W. Schramm (Munich), H.D.
-Bruhn (Kiel), and C. Mannhalter (Vienna).
+Bruhn (Kiel), C. Mannhalter (Vienna), and R. Scharf (Düsseldorf).

 Abstracting and indexing:

 Medline, Scopus, EMBASE/Excerpta Medica, Science Citation Index Expanded (SciSearch), CNKI Scholar, Journal Citation Reports/Science Edition, EBSCO, ProQuest